stephwag/stand-predictor/README.md

 During training, I started at increments of 50 iterations, then smaller increments until I noticed some overfitting (characters start getting stands that already exist with no variation).
 In my experience, the lowest-cost configuration to train the model without going out-of-memory was an AWS spot instance with at least 64GB memory (no GPU).
 I used r5n.2xlarge for training.

 ## Notes
 * The training data was gathered by scraping text from the fandom wiki (urls can be found in `stands_with_user.ndjson`).
-I left out the "appearance" section because the model would focus only on the appeareance of the stand.
+I left out the "appearance" section because the model would focus only on the appearance of the stand.
 * If you like a stand and want it to add more to to the description, you can just enter `Stand Name: [text]` in the input and the model will add more information.